Gerald S. O'Loughlin

 Gerald Stuart O'Loughlin Jr. (December 23, 1921 – July 31, 2015) was an American television, stage, and film actor and director who was primarily known for playing tough-talking and rough-looking characters.
 He is best known for Ed Ryker on The Rookies (1972-1976).

 Overview

-After a stint with the United States Marine Corps, O'Loughlin used his GI Bill of Rights benefits to train at the Neighborhood Playhouse in New York City.
+After a stint with the United States Marine Corps, O'Loughlin used his GI Bill of Rights benefits to train at the Neighborhood Playhouse School of the Theatre in New York City.
 Continuing to hone his skills at the Actors Studio, he would land a handful of TV and/or film roles throughout the 1950s.

 Early years

 O'Loughlin was a native of New York City.
 Before becoming an actor, he earned a college degree in mechanical engineering.

 Military service

 O'Loughlin served two tours of duty in the Marines, enlisting during World War II and being recalled to active duty for the Korean War.

 Television

 It was during the 1960s and 1970s, however, that O'Loughlin would become virtually ubiquitous on TV, his workload decreasing only slightly during the century's final two decades.
 One of his early guest-starring roles was on "A Man for Mary" episode of ABC's 1962 comedy-drama Going My Way.

-He appeared in the 1965 Gunsmoke episode "Twenty Miles from Dodge".
+He appeared in "Twenty Miles from Dodge", a 1965 episode of Gunsmoke.
 O'Loughlin played a tough but not insensitive gang leader of stagecoach robbers holding the passengers as hostages for ransom.
-Among them was Kitty (Amanda Blake) who plays her usual tough-as-nails saloon-keeper, who comforts the freezing and hungry, while battling the desperadoes and a feisty, crafty fellow passenger played by Darren McGavin.
-O'Loughlin manages to get his hands on the loot, $62,000 & change, but is thwarted by the ingenious explosion of bullets collected round-about by McGavin.
-This is one of the more grueling and compelling episodes of this western, featuring a strong ensemble cast alongside James Arness, displaying the relentless Marshal Matt Dillon, and aided by the ever-jawin' Festus, Ken Curtis.
-Sixteen years later, O'Loughlin reunited with Arness in the made-for-TV film McClain's Law, structured as the pilot for Arness' 1981–82 police detective series.
+Among them was Miss Kitty (Amanda Blake), who comforts the freezing and hungry while battling the desperadoes, and a feisty, crafty fellow passenger played by Darren McGavin.
+Years later, O'Loughlin reunited with Gunsmoke lead actor James Arness in the made-for-TV film McClain's Law, structured as the pilot for Arness' 1981–82 police detective series.
+He also appeared on Quincy as Adam Beale, chief of a hijack containment unit, working to take down terrorists hijacking a plane with a fatal virus on board.